Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: The family of long-range models

 \subsection{Few-neighbor extended Ising model}

-We investigate the behavior of entanglement in models with several few-neighbor pairwise interactions instead of studying entanglement properties of the LR model.
+We investigate the behavior of entanglement in models with several few-neighbor pairwise interactions instead of studying the entanglement properties of the LR model.
 Specifically, except $\mathcal{Z} = 1$ (NN Ising) or $\mathcal{Z} = N-1$ (true LR), we study all other $\mathcal{Z}$ values, thereby dealing with $\mathcal{Z}$-neighbor extended Ising models.
-As we will show, after a certain $\mathcal{Z}$ values, quantum correlations (QC) can mimic the behavior obtained for the LR model.
+As we will show, after a certain $\mathcal{Z}$ value, quantum correlations can mimic the behavior obtained for the LR model.